Prajwalmegalamani/Attendance-Calculator-For-MSTEAMS/README.md

 ## Prerequisites:
 * List of all the people you wanted them to attend
-  We suggest you to use google forms for this as the present code works best with .csv file downloaded from google forms and its very easy to use also
+  We suggest you to use Google Forms for this as the present code works best with .csv file downloaded from Google Forms and it's very easy to use.

   ![Google Forms Help image](https://icwy841l6zopsr5u4960yoyz-wpengine.netdna-ssl.com/wp-content/uploads/2019/11/options-google-form-responses-tab.jpg)

-* Attendance list which you download from Microsoft Teams When you have organised Microsoft Teams let's you download Attendance list which contains the log of that present movement happening in the meeting.
+* Attendance list which you download from Microsoft Teams;
+  Microsoft Teams let's you download Attendance list which contains the log of whats happening in the meeting.
   Here the .csv you download has encoding = 'utf-16' and separation = '\t' ,"So do not try to covert this as present code is written only for this encoding type."

    ![MS Teams Help image](https://docs.microsoft.com/en-us/microsoftteams/media/meetings-attendance-download.jpg)